 In 2003, UNESCO introduced the concept of “Intangible cultural heritage” as “traditions or living expressions inherited from our ancestors and passed on to our descendants, such as oral traditions, performing arts, social practices, rituals, festive events, knowledge and practices concerning nature and the universe or the knowledge and skills to produce traditional crafts” (7); and subsequently added the even more vague sub-category of “Digital intangible heritage”, which seems to include every possible kind of the aforementioned immaterial forms of expression when recorded or transmitted by the means of a digital medium.
-I don’t enter in such dangerous matter, nevertheless it is worth briefly investigating how such decision have impacted on museums overall, and specifically on virtual ones.
+I don’t enter in such dangerous matter; nevertheless, it is worth briefly investigating how such decision has impacted on museums overall, and specifically on virtual ones.

-Such revised description soon influenced the same definition of museum by ICOM I have reported at the opening of this article.
+Such revised description soon influenced the same definition of the museum by ICOM I have reported at the opening of this article.
 It was indeed modified by adding the adjective “intangible” to the heritage a museum should be founded on.
-Such an apparently marginal addition, opened a can of worms in the concept of what a museum is.
+Such an apparently marginal addition opened a can of worms in the concept of what a museum is.

 Indeed, if the concept of intangible heritage can be by some extent not difficult to define in theory, it is much harder to incorporate it in an institution such as museums that, as we have seen earlier, is inherently based (also) on the act of tangibly exhibiting something.